How to Create a New User in WordPress Dashboard

 Contributor

-They can pick from pre-existing categories and add their own tags while posting entries.
+They can pick from pre-existing categories and add their tags while posting entries.

-The major drawback of the contributor’s job is that since they are unable to upload files, they cannot include photographs in their contributions.
+The major drawback of the contributor’s job is that since they cannot upload files, they cannot include photographs in their contributions.

-Contributors can also access all comments on the website, but they are unable to approve or remove them.
+Contributors can also access all comments on the website but cannot approve or remove them.

 Finally, they cannot alter any settings on your website since they lack access to plugins, themes, or website settings.